By Justin Van Kleeck

-Just because a hen is not in a cage, shed, or slaughterhouse does not mean they are free from exploitation.
-One of the hardest parts of talking to people about the problems with “humane” eggs” is that culturally, we tend to focus on treatment (cages are bad, sheds full of sick hens are bad, slaughterhouses are bad, beating an animal is bad), so under the prevailing standards a little flock of hens in someone’s yard looks nice and bucolic.
+Just because a hen is not in a cage, shed, or slaughterhouse does not mean she is free from exploitation.
+One of the hardest parts of talking to people about the problems with “humane eggs” is that culturally, we tend to focus on treatment (cages are bad, sheds full of sick hens are bad, slaughterhouses are bad, beating an animal is bad), so under the prevailing standards a little flock of hens in someone’s yard looks nice and bucolic.
 But that focus on treatment is really dealing with aesthetics, not ethics.

 Selective breeding and genetic manipulation through thousands of years of domestication have thus completely hijacked the bodies of chickens: the ramping up of sex hormones and the physical process of laying takes a devastating toll, causing all sorts of problems (egg yolk peritonitis, impacted egg material, cancer, osteoporosis, prolapses…).
 These will usually kill a hen before she stops laying on her own; however, if kept healthy they can live into their teens.

 The roosters suffer too–not only by being killed as chicks or once they crow because nobody wants male laying-breed chickens.
 They also have jacked up sex hormones that take a toll on their bodies as well.
 Simply put, no matter where they came from, virtually every single hen had a brother who was killed for no good reason.